Knowledge Base

 You want to notify your technicians, with a text message, when a ticket's status changes - for example, to an "Escalated" status.

-This KB article will guide you through what you need to setup; if you want to send.....an e-mail, or a Slack message, or a Teams message though, the same steps apply.
+This KB article will guide you through what you need to setup; if you want to be notified for any other specific details observed in a ticket by sending an e-mail, a Slack message, or a Teams message, the same steps apply.

 Ingesting Ticket Data From Your PSA: